albert0zzz/my-pdf-to-csv/README.md

 # my-pdf-to-csv
 ## A small and simple utility written in Batch and Python to automate my repetitive tasks for pdf and excel work.
 I created this project to automate the creation of Excel spreadsheets based on data from PDF documents.
+The goal was to extract a person's phone number, name and email from a PDF file full of miscellaneous information and paste it into a spreadsheet.

 The project is written in Batch and Python and I used the command tools from Xpdf as a pdf parser.

 Here is what this utility can do:
 * Extract text from .pdf files and write them to .txt files